 - Use paper products instead of fine China.
-If you are less formal, this is an easy way to save you hours of doing dishes and gives you more time to visit with your guests and family!
+If you are less formal, this is an easy way to save you hours of doing dishes.
+It also gives you more time to visit with your guests and family!

 - Let people help you!
 Don't try to put the entire meal together on your own.
-Let them bring food and let them help you once they arrive.
+Let others bring food, and let them help you once they arrive.

 - Keep your menu simple.
-Stick to only those recipes your family loves and cut out any extra recipes that don't seem to be people's favorites.
+Stick to only those recipes your family loves.
+Omit any extra recipes that don't seem to be people's favorites.

 - Cook a turkey breast instead of a whole turkey.
 Turkey breasts can be cooked in a slow cooker and are much easier to carve and bake.

 - Remember the real meaning and purpose behind the holiday season.
 It's not a time to be stressed and run around, unable to enjoy the holiday.
 Keep your focus on family and relishing the moments you have together.

 - Keep your meal plan simple.
 Do a lot ahead of time, watch for the best deals, stock up when items are on sale, and you will be set!

 What's your favorite thing to make for Thanksgiving dinner?
 Let us know in the comments!
 Hope you all have a fantastic Thanksgiving!

 Have you checked out ShelfCooking.com yet?
 Our brand new site is dedicated to helping you cook delicious, nutritious and budget-friendly meals for your family without spending too much time in the kitchen!